Brighton Fringe discourages hand-to-hand flyering during the COVID-19 pandemic.

 All you need to do is include the Brighton Fringe logo on your flyers, this will act as your pass.
+And of course, you must have a registered Brighton Fringe 2022 event to be eligible.

 For more information on flyering, visit Brighton and Hove City Council website